 Abstract:

 Animal behaviour research requires the use of behavioural recording methods to document the occurrence of responses observed.
 While continuous recording, or focal sampling, has been considered the gold standard of behavioural measurement, several other sampling methods are commonplace, including less formal ad libitum sampling, pinpoint or instantaneous sampling, and one-zero or interval sampling.
-While these sampling methods have facilitated the ability to track both multiple behaviours and animals simultaneously, researchers have questioned the utility of different sampling methods under different contexts.
+Although these sampling methods have facilitated the ability to track both multiple behaviours and animals simultaneously, researchers have questioned the utility of different sampling methods under different contexts.
 For instance, some researchers have suggested that pinpoint sampling is less effective for measuring frequency (event) responses than duration (state) behaviours, while others have suggested that one-zero sampling techniques should be avoided altogether.
 Our study examined these possibilities by comparing both pinpoint and one-zero sampling to continuous recordings under computerized simulations.
-Two separate simulations were generated, one for response frequency and one for response duration, with three different response frequencies (high, medium, or low) and response durations (short, medium, and long) in each simulation, respectively.
+Two separate computer simulations were generated, one for response frequency and one for response duration, with three different response frequencies (high, medium, or low) and response durations (short, medium, and long) in each simulation, respectively.
 Similarly, three different observation intervals (5, 50, and 500 s) were used to record responses as both pinpoint and one-zero sampling methods in the simulations.
 Under both simulations, pinpoint sampling outperformed one-zero sampling, with pinpoint sampling producing less bias in error rates under all frequencies, durations, and observation intervals.
 As observation intervals increased, both mean error rates and variability in error rates increased for one-zero sampling, while only the latter variability in error rate increased for pinpoint sampling.
 The results suggest that pinpoint sampling techniques are effective for measuring both event and state behaviours, and that pinpoint sampling is a less biased behavioural observation method than one-zero sampling.

 Keywords: continuous recording, pinpoint sampling, instantaneous sampling, one-zero sampling, behavioural measurement, sampling methods